defenseunicorns/zarf-package-software-factory/README.md

     - `zarf-init.tar.zst`
     - `zarf-package-software-factory.tar.zst`

-1. Have a Kubernetes cluster ready that you'll be deploying to.
+1. (optional, unstable) Have a Kubernetes cluster ready that you'll be deploying to.
 Have your KUBECONFIG be configured such that running something like `kubectl get nodes` will connect to the right cluster.
+OR use the built-in K3s that Zarf comes bundled with.

 1. Deploy